NovaMaja/webscraping/README.md

-# webscraping
+# Real World Data
-files used at Nova Institute web scraping workshop
+This repository contains files used at Nova Institute web scraping workshop